-- management has drafted and continues to revise a Corporate Governance Policy that will further align the Company's governance procedures with the requirements noted in the Sarbanes-Oxley Act; and - management has also drafted a revised Code of Conduct, which reflects the overall corporate principles, policies and values that will also provide the overall guidance for the control procedures.
+- finalizing a Corporate Governance Policy that will further align the Company's governance procedures with the requirements noted in the Sarbanes-Oxley Act; and - finalizing a comprehensive Code of Conduct, which reflects the overall corporate principles, policies and values that will also provide the overall guidance for our control procedures.

 Management is committed to improving our internal control processes and believes that the measures described above should remediate the material weaknesses identified and strengthen internal control over financial reporting.
 As we continue to evaluate and improve internal control over financial reporting, additional measures to remediate the material weaknesses or modifications to certain of the remediation procedures described above may be necessary.
 The material weaknesses will not be considered remediated until the applicable remediated controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.
-Notwithstanding the material weaknesses in our internal control over financial reporting, we believe that our consolidated financial statements contained in this Quarterly Report on Form 10-Q fairly present our financial position, results of operations and cash flows for the period covered thereby.
+Notwithstanding the material weaknesses in our internal control over financial statements contained in this Quarterly Report on Form 10-Q fairly present our financial position, results of operations and cash flows for the period covered thereby.